 This structured daily routine follows the school term timetable.
 During the school holidays we run a Holiday Programme which offers tamariki activities and experiences that are exciting, fun and different from the Preschool term programme.
 They are based on current interests within the group of tamariki and events happening in our community.

 Throughout the term time we also have large group programme focuses which are drawn from the children’s interests.
 Learning outcomes are guided by Te Whāriki (the early childhood curriculum).
 Learning experiences provided by Kaiako are derived from experience, professional development, research and pedagogical theory.

-Transition to School Group: Children join our transition to school group 6 months before they start school.
-The focus for this group of children is to ensure that they have the independence and self-help skills needed for school, as well as a basic understanding of literacy and numeracy concepts, social skills and the ability to listen and pay attention at group times.
+Transition to School Group: Children join our transition to school group 4 months before they start school.
+The focus for this group of children is to ensure that they have the independence and self-help skills needed for school, as well as a basic understanding of literacy and numeracy concepts, the ability to follow complex sets of instructions, social skills and the ability to listen and pay attention at group times.

-Excursions and Community Events: These provide us with the opportunity to be apart of our community.
-We enjoy being involved in local annual events such as, the Carterton Christmas Parade, Rippa Rugby Tournament, Scarecrow Festival and the Mangatarere Stream Restoration Society.
-We also enjoy walks to our Library and local parks, bus trips to Wallowing heights, Capital E theatre at our wonderful Carterton Events Centre, Pukaha Mount Bruce and many more fantastic locations around the Wairarapa.
-This provides children with the opportunity to form relationships with people and places, as well as to teach children about road rules and how to keep safe.
+Excursions and Community Events: These provide us with the opportunity to be a part of our community.
+We enjoy being involved in local annual events such as the Carterton Christmas Parade.
+We have a centre van which allows us to go for weekly trips to the Mangatarere Stream, visit the library and attend events at our local primary schools.
+We go on bus trips to Capital E theatre productions, Pukaha Mount Bruce, and other fantastic locations that the Wairarapa has to offer.
+We walk to our local reserves such as Sparks park and utilize the soccer fields and playground behind Preschool.
+This provides our tamariki with the opportunity to form meaningful relationships with people and places in our community, as well as teach the tamariki about road rules and how to keep safe.